-The Michigan Department of Community Health website gives you detailed information on covered procedure codes, fee screens and other information related to billing and reimbursement for services to Medicaid, CSHCS, ABW, and MOMS beneficiaries.
+The Michigan Department of Health and Human Services (MDHHS) website gives you detailed information on covered procedure codes, fee screens and other information related to billing and reimbursement for services to Medicaid, CSHCS, ABW, and MOMS beneficiaries.

 No copays apply for Medicaid members